vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 == Description ==

 <a href='http://www.etoilewebdesign.com/ultimate-faq-demo/'>FAQ Demo</a>

-FAQ plugin that lets you create FAQ, organize FAQs and publicize your FAQ in no time through your Wordpress admin panel.
+FAQ plugin that lets you create FAQ (frequently asked questions), organize FAQs and publicize your FAQ in no time through your Wordpress admin panel.
 Select from multiple FAQ styles and FAQ layouts.
-You can use either the toggle FAQ and/or accordion FAQ style, to display one expanded FAQ answer on click, or choose to display all FAQs on page load, with the optional list FAQ style that offers a more traditional FAQ layout.

-<strong>With WooCommerce Integration!</strong> See the "Add FAQ to WooCommerce" section below for full details and features.

-** We are also pleased to announce the introduction of a free new premium 7-day trial feature, which users can choose to test out before buying the premium version! **

-`
-[ultimate-faqs]
-`

-Simply insert the shortcode above into any page to display your FAQs.

 = Key FAQ Features =
 * Unlimited FAQ, unlimited FAQ tag and unlimited FAQ category support